Divorce in Islam: Know The 6 Rights of Muslim Women

 The Role of Marital Coaches

-Marital coaches play a critical role in supporting both men and women through the divorce process.
-They offer valuable insights into maintaining healthy relationships, resolving conflicts, and ensuring that both parties are aware of their rights and responsibilities.
-In cases where divorce is inevitable, marriage coaches can assist in creating a fair and amicable resolution, prioritizing the well-being of all involved, especially children.
+Marriage coaches play a vital role in guiding both men and women through the complexities of divorce.
+They offer practical support in resolving conflicts, preserving dignity, and ensuring both parties understand their rights and responsibilities.
+When divorce becomes necessary, coaches help facilitate fair and respectful outcomes, with special attention to the well-being of any children involved.

 A woman is entitled to Nafaqah (maintenance) during her ‘iddah (waiting period) and any unpaid mahr (dower).
 She may also be entitled to a share of marital property or assets, depending on the circumstances